ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 - [ ] include the types header file and use it
 - [ ] Make use of effects from the ShakeIt plugin
 - [ ] add OTA update for esp firmware
-- [ ] automatic serial monitor update
+- [x] automatic serial monitor update
 - [ ] serial plotter
-- [ ] add different abs effect patterns, e.g. sawtooth
+- [x] add different abs effect patterns, e.g. sawtooth
+- [ ] make effects proportional to force or travel selectable by dropdown menu

 Misc:
 - [ ] Create a video describing the build progress and the features